COVID-19 Back To School Tips For Your Child

 Whether your child’s school will remain virtual or have some form of in-person instruction, it will still not be the traditional back to school experience that we’ve known.
-This blog will feature tips for children preparing to go back to school in person.
+Our Online Tutoring Services will feature tips for children preparing to go back to school in person.
 We’ll cover tips on navigation, health nutrition and mindfulness as tools that can help students adjust and overcome the stress and uncertainty these past few months may have brought them.

 Here we’ve prepared some tips to help students successfully navigate their return to in person learning: